HardeQ/forsen_sniper/README.md

 When you first launch the script the settings file will be generated.
 You have to edit this file in order to make it work.
 Everything should be explained inside.

+Remember that selfbotting is against discord TOS and could get you banned.
+I don't recommend selfbotting.
+If you get banned, it's not my fault.

 You also need TamperMonkey addon for browser to be able to join lobbies, the script will automatically press "Join".